 instance, by altering the temperature of a hothouse - they come to mediate the unidirectional relation of plants to their other.
 Such interference may also be indirect and perhaps unintentional, as in the desertification of vast areas of the globe, partly attributable to human activity and in any event detrimental for vegetal life.
 Or it may be barely noticeable when we merely contemplate wildflowers during a walk in the woods.

 "To the extent that we practically engage with vegetal beings, we interpose ourselves in the place of what is other to them, the place that does not inherently belong to us.
-Human usurption not only of our place in the sun but also of the very place of the sun vis-a-vis plants is increasingly the source of our metaphysical domination over them today."
+Human usurption not only of our place in the sun but also of the very place of the sun vis-a-vis plants is increasingly the source of our metaphysical domination over them today."excerpted from:

 Plant-Thinking